-Table 1 confirms that the influence of current excess mortality on rbc is contingent on women’s socioeconomic status.
-For Brazil, model specifications 1 to 3 suggest that current excess mortality negatively influences the number of births.
+The results presented in Table 1 confirm that the influence of current excess mortality on rbc was contingent on women’s socioeconomic status.
+For Brazil, model specifications 1 to 3 suggest that current excess mortality negatively influenced the number of births.
 Even after including the subnational HDI (M.S.
-2) , the coefficient for current excess mortality is -0.07.
-This coefficient implies that a 10% increase in excess mortality is associated with a 0.7% decrease in the number of births.
+2) , the coefficient for current excess mortality was -0.07.
+This coefficient implies that a 10% increase in excess mortality was associated with a 0.7% decrease in the number of births.
 M.S.
-4 reveals that the association between current excess mortality and the number of births is positive for women with 0 to 3 y.s. (slope = 0.35), virtually null for women with 4 to 7 y.s. (slope = 0.35 - 0.31 = 0.04), and negative for the remaining groups (0.35 - 0.4 = -0.05, and 0.35 - 0.45 = -0.1, respectively).
+4 reveals that the association between current excess mortality and the number of births was positive for women with zero to three y.s. (slope = 0.35), was virtually null for women with four to seven y.s. (slope = 0.35 - 0.31 = 0.04), and was negative for the remaining groups (0.35 - 0.4 = -0.05, and 0.35 - 0.45 = -0.1, respectively).

-For Colombia, subnational differences in the HDI account for the overall negative relationship between current excess mortality and relative fertility; the excess mortality coefficients in M.S.
+For Colombia, the subnational differences in the HDI accounted for the overall negative relationship between current excess mortality and relative fertility: the excess mortality coefficients in M.S.
 2 and M.S.
-3 are small and statistically non-significant.
+3 were small and statistically non-significant.
 However, the interaction terms included in M.S.
-4 reveal significant association across years of schooling groups.
-These associations are similar in direction and slightly larger in magnitude than those observed for Brazil.
-For example, the association between excess mortality and rbc among women with 0 to 3 y.s. is 0.39, implying that a 10% increase in excess mortality is associated with a 3.9% increase in the number of births.
-At the other end of the educational attainment groups (slope = 0.39 - 0.44 = -0.05), a 10% increase in mortality is associated with a 0.5% decrease in the number of births.
-The divergence between the signs of the association for low educated (i.e., low social position) and highly educated women (i.e., high social class), speaks to the heterogeneous influence of the pandemic.
+4 indicated that there were significant associations across years of schooling groups.
+These associations were similar in direction and slightly larger in magnitude than those observed for Brazil.
+For example, the association between excess mortality and rbc among women with zero to three y.s. was 0.39, which implies that a 10% increase in excess mortality was associated with a 3.9% increase in the number of births.
+At the other end of the educational attainment spectrum (slope = 0.39 - 0.44 = -0.05), a 10% increase in mortality was associated with a 0.5% decrease in the number of births.
+The divergence between the signs of the association for less-educated women (i.e., in low social positions) and highly-educated women (i.e., in high social positions) points to the heterogeneous influence of the pandemic.

-Results for lagged excess mortality are less consistent between countries.
+The results for lagged excess mortality were less consistent across countries.
 Although M.S.
-1 indicates a negative correlation between lagged excess mortality and relative fertility for both countries (-0.03 in Brazil, and -0.07 in Colombia), these associations are not robust to the inclusion of the subnational HDI and the dummy variables for subnational areas.
-Moreover, the sign of the interaction coefficients also differs by country.
-For example, the association between lagged excess mortality and the number of births to women with less than 3 y.s. is negative in Brazil (-0.21) and positive in Colombia (0.23).
-These two associations imply approximately a 2% decrease and increase, respectively, in the number of births given a 10% increase in lagged excess mortality.
-These divergent associations could be related to the higher degree of socioeconomic vulnerability of low educated women in Colombia due to the legacy of the armed conflict, and the relatively worse public health system in the Andean country compared to Brazil.
-As the years of schooling increase, the association between lagged excess mortality and the rbc becomes negative in both countries, suggesting that educated and higher educated women display more similar associations between countries than women at the lower end of the educational ladder.
+1 indicated that there was a negative correlation between lagged excess mortality and relative fertility for both countries (-0.03 in Brazil, and -0.07 in Colombia), these associations were not robust to the inclusion of the subnational HDI and the dummy variables for subnational areas.
+Moreover, the sign of the interaction coefficients also differed by country.
+For example, the association between lagged excess mortality and the number of births to women with less than three y.s. was negative in Brazil (-0.21) and positive in Colombia (0.23).
+These two associations imply that there was approximately a 2% decrease and increase, respectively, in the number of births given a 10% increase in lagged excess mortality.
+These divergent associations could be related to the higher degree of socioeconomic vulnerability of less-educated women in Colombia due to the legacy of the armed conflict, and because Colombia’s public health system is worse than that of Brazil.
+As the years of schooling increased, the association between lagged excess mortality and the rbc became negative in both countries, which suggests that this association was more similar in Brazil and Colombia among women with medium and high educational levels than among women with low educational levels.